 So besides body language, how can you differentiate between flirtation from a man who might be interested in you from friendliness from a man who already has a girlfriend or has no romantic interest in you?

 Here are a few more flirting behaviors, supported by research studies, that he is into you!

 1) He changes the way he speaks when talking to you.

 Men who are flirting say they tend to ask women more questions and use words relating to “you” and “we” – such as, us, you’ll, ours, yours, lets – more often in their conversation.

 They will laugh more, even at unfunny things.
-Additionally, their use of sexual, anger, and negative emotional words – such as hate, hell, stupid, weird, crazy, awkward, annoying, wrong, sex, screw – also increase.
+Additionally, their use of sensual, anger, and negative emotional words – such as hate, hell, stupid, weird, crazy, awkward, annoying, wrong, copulation, screw – also increase.

 Their rate of speaking and the pitch of their voices increases, but the volume of which they speak decreases.
 In general, they talk more and use more extreme emotions and words to express themselves.